-- About eligibility for various funding programs that are available. - To follow instructions provided on various application forms and other materials. - To pay careful attention to deadline dates.
+- About eligibility for various funding programs that are available. (see pg.40) - To follow instructions provided on various application forms and other materials. (see pg.
+62) - To pay careful attention to deadline dates.(see pg.
+31)

-Timely submission of application forms and other required documentation will enable our staff to process your requests accurately and in a timely fashion for the start of classes each time.
+Timely submission of application forms and other required documentation will enable our staff to process student's requests accurately and in a timely fashion for the start of classes.